-Krishnan Ramanathan is being double-billed for his home security system.
-Should he just stop paying it?
+Krishnan Ramanathan is receiving double bills for his home security system.
+Should he just stop paying them?

 Question